 These materials are not from and have not been approved by, HUD, FHA, or any government agency.

-Smartfi Home Loans, LLC does not guarantee the accuracy of any information.
-These materials do not pre-qualify you for any loan program and details should be verified independently with one of our Smartfi Specialists.
+Smartfi Home Loans does not guarantee the accuracy of any information.
+These materials do not pre-qualify your client for any loan program and details should be verified independently with one of our Account Executives.
 All home lending products are subject to credit and property approval.
 Rates, program terms, and conditions are subject to change without notice.
 Not all products are available in all states or for all amounts.
 Other restrictions and limitations apply.